-There are a number of agile methods (e.g. XP, Scrum, Lean).
-These methods provide concrete agile practices which adhere to the agile characteristics, values, and principles.
-While the scope of each of the methods is slightly different from the others, for instance, XP focuses on employing technical software development practices such as Refactoring, "Pair Programming", Automated Testing, and Continuous Integration etc. and Scrum focuses on project management practices and the use of "Sprints" to deliver functionality, generally agile development is supported by a bundle of concrete practices covering areas which may include the full range of product development from requirements, design, modelling, coding, testing, project management, process, quality, and so on.
-The result is that we learn two things, first the differences indicate that there is no such thing as a standard single agile method that may be applied or adopted off-the-shelf and second, that it may be argued that best practices from different agile methods can be combined to create a situation-specific agile method.
-What is important to note here that the key to being agile is to focus on harnessing agile characteristics, values, and principles underlying the specific agile practices.
+A number of agile methods exist (e.g., XP, Scrum, and Lean).
+These methods provide concrete agile practices that adhere to the agile characteristics, values, and principles.
+The scope of each of the methods is slightly different from the others.
+For instance, XP focuses on employing technical software development practices such as Refactoring, "Pair Programming", Automated Testing, Continuous Integration and so on.
+Scrum focuses on project management practices and the use of "Sprints" to deliver functionality.
+Generally, agile development is supported by a bundle of concrete practices covering areas that may include the full range of product development from requirements, design, modeling, coding, testing, project management, process, quality, and so on.
+The result is that we learn two things: first, the differences indicate that no standard single agile method is available, which may be applied or adopted off-the-shelf; and second, the best practices from different agile methods can conceivably be combined to create a situation-specific agile method.
+What is important to note here is that the key to being agile is to focus on harnessing agile characteristics, values, and principles underlying the specific agile practices.